martijndeh/fire/README.md

 - Serial: Set the property's data type in the table definition to SERIAL.
 - PrimaryKey: Add PRIMARY KEY to the property's data type in the table definition.
 - Unique: Add UNIQUE to the property's data type in the table definition.
 - Required: Add NOT NULL to the property's data type in the table definition.
-In addition, if this is part of a relation (e.g. `Reference` or `Many`), under-the-hood Node on Fire will use an `INNER JOIN` when automatically fetching this relation.
+In addition, if this is part of a relation (e.g. `HasOne` or `HasMany`), under-the-hood Node on Fire will use an `INNER JOIN` when automatically fetching this relation.
 - Id: Set the property's data type in the table definition to SERIAL PRIMARY KEY.
 Generally, this shouldn't be set manually, as Node on Fire automatically adds an id property to every model with only this property type.
-- Reference(model): Set the property's data type in the table definition to INTEGER REFERENCES model(id).
+- HasOne(model): Set the property's data type in the table definition to INTEGER REFERENCES model(id).
 In addition, this creates an accessor method so you can easily retrieve references.
 For example, the below illustrates how to define a Pet model with a Person reference:

 ```js
 function Person() {